Tra1n84/compact-lawn-mower-card/README.md

 * **Support for additional service-call parameters** at the action buttons
 * **More than 3 custom actions** (but card would need a slighlty different layout)
 * **Improved graphics + animations** for the default mower graphic
-* **Additional Mower Models / Graphics** - which is technically prepared with a modular file structure for models, including an model selection within the UI editor
+* **Additional Mower Models / Graphics** - technically prepared with a modular file structure for models including an model selection within the UI editor
 * **Support for more languages** if contributed by the community
 * **A more advanced map view** with mowing paths, mower maps, no-go zones etc. (Need to validated with individual lawn mower integrations)
 * **More customization options** like default map zoom levels and more